sicArchitect/npm-generatorID/README.md

 # generator-id

-Generator id- it shows random characters depends how many you will input as a argument.
+Generator-id it shows random characters depends how many you will input as a argument.
 This site was built using [GitHub Pages](https://github.com/sicArchitect/npm-generatorID).

 ## Installation

-Use the comment ``

 ```bash
 yarn add @sicarchitect/randomid-generator